Skip to main content

 Tier II: Minimum ₹250 per month, ₹2000 annually.

-• How is the withdrawal fund distributed to the nominee?
+How is the withdrawal amount allocated to the nominee upon claim?

 The funds are electronically transferred to the nominee’s registered bank account upon approval.

-• Can I make partial withdrawals from my NPS account?
+Am I permitted to make partial withdrawals from my NPS account?

 Yes, partial withdrawals are allowed under specific conditions.

-Annuities are provided by IRDA-licensed insurance companies authorized by PFRDA.
+Annuities are offered by insurance companies that are licensed by the IRDAI and authorized by the PFRDA.

-• How do I check my NPS account status in SBI?
+How can I verify the status of my NPS account through SBI?

-Log in to the SBI Life customer portal using your Customer ID and NPS policy number.
+Access the SBI Life customer portal by entering your Customer ID and NPS policy number.

-Yes, NPS is a cost-effective, flexible, and portable retirement savings scheme.
+The NPS offers a cost-effective, flexible, and portable retirement savings option.

-80% of the pension corpus must be used to purchase an annuity, and 20% can be withdrawn as a lump sum.
+At least 80% of the accumulated pension corpus must be utilized for purchasing an annuity, with the remaining 20% eligible for withdrawal as a one-time lump sum.